-- Measure passed the SMP review for reliability with moderate rating (H-4; M-4; L-3; I-0) - The developers conducted two types of reliability testing.
-The developers estimated measure score level by calculating the intra-class correlation coefficient (ICC) using a split sample method (i.e., test-retest), and then estimated the facility-level reliability (signal-to-noise reliability) - Using the Spearman-Brown prediction formula, the developers estimated that the agreement between the two independent assessments of the RSMR for each hospital with 25 admissions was 0.632.

-- The median reliability (signal-to-noise) score was 0.79, ranging from 0.34 to 0.99, and the 25th and 75th percentiles were 0.58 and 0.9, respectively, for the signal-to-noise testing for each hospital with at least 25 admissions - Most SMP members agreed that the reliability tests were appropriate and that the results show moderate reliability.
-One member voiced concerns about low reliability for the bottom 10% hospitals in the signal-to-noise ratio analysis (r<0.44) and split-sample reliability (0.63), stating this was acceptable but not ideal. - In response to the concerns and questions raised, the developer clarified that the 25-case minimum is established by CMS and is aligned across all mortality and readmission measures for public reporting.
+- Measure passed the SMP review for reliability with moderate rating (H-0; M-5; L-3; I-0) - The developers conducted two types of reliability testing.
+The developers estimated measure score level by calculating the intra-class correlation coefficient (ICC) using a split sample method (i.e., test-retest), and then estimated the facility-level reliability (signal-to-noise reliability) - Using the Spearman-Brown prediction formula, the developers estimated the agreement between the two independent assessments of the RSMR for each hospital with 25 admissions was 0.428. - The median reliability (signal-to-noise) score was 0.59, ranging from 0.20 to 0.93, and the 25th and 75th percentile were 0.41 and 0.72, respectively, for the signal-to-noise testing for each hospital with at least 25 admissions. - Most SMP members agreed that the reliability tests were appropriate and that the results show moderate reliability; however, some SMP members voiced concerns that signal-to-noise Ratio (SNR) results suggest below acceptable level of reliability at the score level (<0.7), thus there is low certainty that the performance measure scores are reliable.
+The 75th percentile of SNR reliability estimate was 0.72, suggesting that about 70-75% of providers assessed did not meet the 0.7 criteria.
+One SMP member asked for clarification of how the 25-case threshold was established and one expressed disagreement with using the Landis modifiers in the split sample testing. - In response to the concerns and questions raised, the developer provided the following responses to the SMP: - The split-sample reliability of 0.428 was moderate under the standards established by Landis and Koch (1977).
+The developer also provided additional studies supporting the interpretation as moderate (Hall et al., 2006; Cruz et al., 2009; Hand et al., 2006). - The developer clarified that the 25-case minimum is established by CMS and is aligned across all mortality and readmission measures for public reporting.